 I bet you have all heard of the gender gap to some extent.
 But, what does it means for you?

 This number portrays a macro view of the gender pay gap and is subject to many factors outside of gender, such as age, experience level, and industry.
 Crazy right?
-And that’s just referring to gender pay gap alone.
+And that’s just referring to the gender pay gap alone.
+We’re not done.

 There’s another gender gap that can cost us women even more over our lifetime: It’s the gender investing gap.

 What is the gender investing gap?

 Simply put, women don’t invest as much as men do.
 And they don’t invest as early as men do, either.
 Of all the assets women control—both inside and outside their portfolios—they keep a full 71% in cash, according to a survey by BlackRock, whereas men hold 60%.